pwnbroker2499/Pelican-Eggs/SCUM/ReadMe.txt

 I don't know the startp commands yet so you'll have to configure the ServerSettings.ini directly outside of port

 This egg is started based around the server files distributed 6/18/25 before steam had a chance to host them.
-Download the files from https://mega.nz/file/PRkigKCJ#07f8lVo0rcPjQrmn9vZXelOu-IC4botq2fTfSeoUiXA and extract the contents to SCUMSever I will likely update this when the steam version goes live
+Download the files from https://mega.nz/file/PRkigKCJ#07f8lVo0rcPjQrmn9vZXelOu-IC4botq2fTfSeoUiXA and extract the contents to the SCUMSever folder created on install of egg I will likely update this when the steam version goes live